Infragistics-BusinessTools/Slingshot-Documentation/docfx/jp/docs/analytics/visualization-tutorials/gauge-charts.md

    <img src="images/dashboard-button-my-analytics.png" alt="Tutorials-Create-New-Dashboard" class="responsive-img" width="55%"/>

-2. Select your data source(**Reveal Tutorials Spreadsheet**) from the list of data sources.
+2. Select your data source(**Slingshot Tutorials Spreadsheet**) from the list of data sources.
 If the data source is new, you will need to first add it from the **+ Data Source** button in the top-right corner.

    <img src="images/visualization-tutorials-data-source.png" alt="Selecting a data source from the list of data sources" class="responsive-img" width="55%"/>